Lifestyle Improvements

 Living in NewVistas is also designed to encourage a variety of lifestyle adjustments that can benefit individuals, families, and the community as a whole.

-NewVistas communities are designed to make it easy to walk or bike, rather than passively riding to get from place to place.
+NewVistas communities are designed to make it easy to walk or bike, instead of being car-dependent, as is the case with much of suburban America.
+Passively driving or riding to get from place to place is absent.

-This in turn helps stimulate increased local social and economic interaction, another intended outcome for the NewVistas model.
+The society that the community creates helps stimulate local social and economic interaction, another intended outcome for the NewVistas model.

 Expanded Rental Services